From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Results and Analyses

 \subsection{The Human ACE2 receptor complex forms a more dominant, robust cluster with the SARS-CoV2 spike protein as compared to SARS-CoV1}

-We perform percolation analyses on the dynamically averaged spike protein-ACE2 receptor complexes of both SARS-CoV1 and SARS-CoV2, with results demonstrated in Figure \ref{fig:heatmap}.
-Crucially, it is seen that in both cases, the largest cluster formed in the network at lower $I_{min}$ values(1 to $\sim$2.75 $\%$) is an interface cluster (IF-cluster, that is, one that contains nodes belonging to both the spike protein as well as the ACE2 receptor), encompassing most of the residues of both the proteins of the complex.
-However, the IF-cluster persists even at a higher stringency criteria of $I_{min}\sim$3-4$\%$ mainly in the complex of SARS-CoV2 (Fig. \ref{fig:heatmap}(b)) as compared to SARS-CoV1 (Fig. \ref{fig:heatmap}(c)).
+We begin our studies by employing a percolation-based approach on the dynamically averaged spike protein-ACE2 receptor complexes of both SARS-CoV1 and SARS-CoV2.
+Our results are demonstrated in Fig \ref{Fig 3}.
+Crucially, it is seen that in both cases, the largest cluster formed in the network at lower $I_{min}$ values (1 to $\sim$2.75 $\%$) is an interface cluster (IF-cluster, that is, one that contains nodes belonging to both the spike protein as well as the ACE2 receptor), encompassing most of the residues of both the proteins of the complex.
+However, the IF-cluster persists even at a higher stringency criteria of $I_{min}\sim$3-4$\%$ mainly in the complex of SARS-CoV2 (Fig \ref{Fig 3}(b)) as compared to SARS-CoV1 (Fig \ref{Fig 3}(c)).
 Further, it is also seen that the IF-cluster continues to persist at higher $I_{min}$ values of dynamic stability in the complex of SARS-CoV2 than in SARS-CoV1.
 The dynamic stability axis(details provided in the Methods section) gives us an indication of the statistical significance of the network’s connectivity, as its conformations change through time in the MD simulations.
-Fig \ref{fig:heatmap}(a) highlights this aspect of the same data at two values (70$\%$ and 50$\%$) of dynamic stability.
+Fig \ref{Fig 3}(a) highlights this aspect of the same data at two values (70$\%$ and 50$\%$) of dynamic stability.
 At the 50$\%$ stability value, the more intricate nature of the interface percolation transition region in the complex of SARS-CoV2 is sharply contrasted against the near-sigmoidal nature of the SARS-CoV1 curve.
-In particular, the size of the largest IF-cluster falls steeply at $I_{min}$ $\sim$2.75 for SARS-CoV1, whereas SARS-CoV2 experiences an additional transition at $I_{min}$ $\sim$3.5.
-Further, the IF-cluster size is noticeably larger at $I_{min}$ up to $\sim$5.5.
+In particular, the size of the largest IF-cluster falls steeply at $I_{min}$ $\sim$2.75 for SARS-CoV1, whereas SARS-CoV2 experiences an additional transition at $I_{min}$ $\sim$3.5 and the IF-cluster size is noticeably larger at $I_{min}$ up to $\sim$5.5.
 These observations strongly suggest the robust and dominant nature of interaction at the interface of the two proteins in SARS-CoV2-ACE2 complex.